 This spicy thick tangy peri peri sauce recipe is delicious, easy to make, dairy-free, and egg-free.
-Roasted red bell peppers, ground black pepper, chili pepper, smoked hot paprika and a handful of other ingredients are all you’ll need for this easy sauce, ready in just 15 minutes!
+Roasted red bell peppers, ground black pepper, chili pepper, smoked hot paprika and a handful of other ingredients are all you’ll need, ready in just 15 minutes!

 Adjust the heat to suit your preference and use it as a marinade, a dip, as a sauce, or drizzle it over some vegetables for a copycat Nando’s experience at home!

 Just blitz everything in a blender or food processor and heat until thickened, an easy recipe suitable for any level of cooking skills.

 I was introduced to Nando’s by my excited husband when I was home in Dublin a few years ago, visiting friends and family.
 Indeed, most people associate peri peri with Nando’s, or first tasted the delicious spicy sauce there.

 It tasted completely different to any hot sauce I had tried previously.
 I love this sauce.
 I dream of this sauce.
 Variations of peri-peri have been around since the 15th century in Africa, when the sauce was used as a marinade, heavily influenced by Portuguese settlers.

 It’s still disputed to this day whether the original recipes originated in Angola or Mozambique, but one thing that isn’t being disputed is how delicious it is.

 Peri-peri (also known as piri-piri or pili-pili) references the hot spicy peppers used to make peri peri sauce.
 Traditionally, bird’s eye chili peppers are used.

 How to use it?